Currently ERA5 data is available through two platforms:

 - From the Copernicus Climate Change Service's Climate Data Store (CDS).
 The CDS provides the most commonly requested ERA5 data and it will become the only ERA5 data source.

 - From the ECMWF WebAPI, as described below.
 This approach will be phased out in the future, hence you are encouraged to migrate to CDS API.
-Please refer to knowledge base article How to migrate from ECMWF Web API to CDS API.
+Please refer to knowledge base article C3S ERA5: Web API to CDS API.

 Before proceeding with the steps below, users must be ECMWF registered and have their computer set up as described on How to download data via the ECMWF WebAPI (steps 1-4).